tanmatt/QuoteOfTheDay/README.md

 - Wed Jan 31 07:00:07 2024 | Hegel was right when he said that we learn from history; that man can never learn anything from history. - George Bernard Shaw
 - Thu Feb  1 07:00:07 2024 | Natural ability without education has more often attained to glory and virtue than education without natural ability. - Marcus Tullius Cicero
 - Fri Feb  2 07:00:07 2024 | I think the biggest disease the world suffers from in this day and age is the disease of people feeling unloved.
 I know that I can give love for a minute, for half an hour, for a day, for a month, but I can give.
 I am very happy to do that, I want to do that. - Princess Diana
+- Sat Feb  3 07:00:07 2024 | It is utterly false and cruelly arbitrary to put all the play and learning into childhood, all the work into middle age, and all the regrets into old age. - Margaret Mead